-Shot blasting and hydroblasting are two commonly used methods of, in our case, line marking removal.
-Floor preparation is key in line marking to ensure the best possible results for laying the new markings - both in terms of appearance to ensure the markings are as clear as possible and also in the longevity of the markings once they're in-situ.
+Shot blasting and hydroblasting are two commonly used methods of line marking removal on concrete floors.
+Floor preparation is key in line marking to ensure the best possible results for laying the new markings – both in terms of appearance to ensure the markings are as clear as possible and also in the longevity of the markings once they’re in-situ.

 Both are relatively quick methods that can work in a range of environments, but is one better than the other?
 Let’s take a look at the pros and cons for both.